 Dreamworld & White Water World Entry with Brisbane Transfers

-Dreamworld is full of thrills and surprises from animal experiences to exciting rides and rollercoasters - it'sfun for all ages.
+Dreamworld is full of thrills and surprises from animal experiences to exciting rides and rollercoasters - it's fun for all ages.
 Your Dreamworld ticket also allows you entry to White Water World so you can cool off and relax by the pool at the end of the day.
-We'll pick you up and drive you home at 6pm.
+Transfers back to Brisbane at 6pm.

 Contributed by Claire from Stoked to Travel